-If this were really what we had done, it should arouse puzzlement in anyone acquainted with 'ordinary' (i.e. prudential, non-cognitive) decision theory it is a familiar point from that theory that tastes are encoded in the utility function, so that one cannot prove anything about the EU of a given act without constraining the utility function.
-(There is no hope, for instance, of proving from decision theory alone that a rational agent tries to avoid electric shocks; I may be perfectly 'rational', in the sense that I satisfy the axioms of decision theory, but happen to like electric shocks, and accordingly assign high utility to situations in which I receive such shocks.)
+If this were really what we had done, it should arouse puzzlement in anyone acquainted with 'ordinary' (i.e. prudential, non-cognitive) decision theory - it is a familiar point from that theory that tastes are encoded in the utility function, so that one cannot prove anything about the EU of a given act without constraining the utility function.
+(There is no hope, for instance, of proving from decision theory alone that a rational agent tries to avoid being eaten by alligators; I may be perfectly 'rational', in the sense that I satisfy the axioms of decision theory, but happen to like being eaten by alligators, and accordingly assign high utility to situations in which I receive such treatment.)
 But our above 'first-sight' gloss on the content of our theorem is, of course, not quite correct.
 We have not shown, in the absence of any information about the utility function, that some particular act is optimal.
-This is because, in the absence of information about the utility function, we have no idea what the recommended probabilities $\{\mathbf{Q}(E_i)\}{E_i \in \mathbf{E}}$ are.
-In other words, while we know (without knowing anything about the utility function) that all acts that meet the definition of QC are optimal, we do not know which acts (i.e., which functions from E to P) those are.
+This is because, in the absence of information about the utility function, we have no idea what the recommended probabilities $\{\mathbf{Q}(E_j)\}{E_j \in \mathbf{E}}$ are.
+In other words, while we know (without knowing anything about the utility function) that all acts that meet the definition of \mathcal{QC} are optimal, we do not know which acts (i.e., which functions from E to \mathcal{P}) those are.

-3.3 Corollaries: When conditionalization is optimal
+3.3 Corollaries: When conditionalisation is optimal

-The circumstances under which conditionalization (as opposed to 'mere' quasi-conditionalization) is optimal are brought out by the following two corollaries to our theorem.
+The circumstances under which conditionalisation (as opposed to 'mere' quasiconditionalisation) is optimal are brought out by the following two corollaries to our theorem.

 Corollary 1.
-Conditionalization is optimal for a given experiment E if the conditional probabilities $\{p (\cdot/E_j) : E_j \in E\}$ are self-recommending.
-If, in addition, at least one of the conditional probabilities is strongly self-recommending, then conditionalization is strongly optimal.
+Conditionalisation is optimal for a given experiment E iff the conditional probabilities $\{p^(\cdot|E_j) : E_j \in E\}$ are all self-recommending.
+Iff, further, these conditional probabilities are all strongly self-recommending, then conditionalisation is strongly optimal.